day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-### Profit and loss calculation method
+###  profit and loss calculation method

-Based on the closing price、Day positions、Contract size、Slippage、Calculate the total commission rate gains and losses and net gains and losses，And the calculation resultDataFrameOutput format，Complete statistics based on mark-to-market gains and losses。
+ based on the closing price ,  day positions ,  contract size ,  slippage ,  calculate the total commission rate gains and losses and net gains and losses ， and the calculation result DataFrame output format ， complete statistics based on mark-to-market gains and losses .

-The following shows the calculation of profit and loss
+ the following shows the calculation of profit and loss

-- Floating profit and loss = Positions \*（Closing price - Yesterday's closing price）\*  Contract size
+-  floating profit and loss  =  positions  \*（ closing price  -  yesterday's closing price ）\*   contract size
-- The actual profit and loss = The amount of change positions  \* （At that time the closing price - Open price）\* Contract size
+-  the actual profit and loss  =  the amount of change positions   \* （ at that time the closing price  -  open price ）\*  contract size
-- Total profit and loss = Floating profit and loss + The actual profit and loss
+-  total profit and loss  =  floating profit and loss  +  the actual profit and loss
-- Net profit and loss = Total profit and loss - Total fee - The total slippage
+-  net profit and loss  =  total profit and loss  -  total fee  -  the total slippage

 ```
     def calculate_pnl(